Eines-Informatiques-Avancades/Project_2025/README.md

 |-- Makefile
 |-- binning.f90             <- Binning statistical analysis of the results.
 |-- input_parameters.in     <- System and simulation parameter definition.
-|-- jackknife.f90           <- Jackknife statistical analysis of the results.
 |-- run.sh                  <- Wrapper script for executing the full program.
 `-- vdw_gas.f90             <- Main simulation program.
 ```